 Discussion

 In this paper, we have outlined our method investigating local fit by approximating the probability that a parameter is meaningfully different than zero.
 We built our approach on similar ideas of model fit by Lee et al. (2016) and Shi et al. (2019).
-By utilizing a Bayesian perspective, the resulting probability is intuitive to interpret.
+By utilizing a Bayesian perspective, the resulting probability is more intuitive to interpret.
 A result that doesn’t require a complex interpretation provides a nice compliment to existing methods of model modification (e.g., Kaplan, 1989; Sörbom, 1989; Wald, 1943).
 We avoided some of the complexities of estimation by using a straightforward approximation based on Laplace’s method.
 The approximation is also relatively fast compared to full Markov chain Monte Carlo methods.

-Despite some potential advantages of the approach we have developed, we are also aware of some potential disadvantages as well.
-One of the issues is trying to decide what value of each parameter should be used for computing the probability?
-For (standardized) factor loadings, we used a value of 0.32 suggest by Benson and Nasser (1998) from EFA, but other values may be of interest.
+Despite some potential advantages of the approach we have developed, we are also aware of some potential disadvantages .
+One of the issues is trying to decide what value of each parameter should be used for computing the probability.
+For (standardized) factor loadings, we used a value of 0.32 suggested by Benson and Nasser (1998) from EFA, but other values may be of interest.
 More work needs to be done to figure out how strong correlations need to be in order to be of interest.
 However, these values probably need to

 change depending on the inferences of interest.
-Additionally, we have a similar issue of trying to decide how high does the probability need to be in order for us to have confidence that the omitted path is meaningful?
+Additionally, we have a similar issue intrying to decide how high does the probability need to be in order for us to have confidence that the omitted path is meaningful.
 0.5?
 0.4?
 Maybe this value should be a function of the number of parameters tested, similar to a Bonferroni adjustment.
 A set number for this probability may be counter productive since we want to view this probability more as reflective of degree of evidence or belief about the magnitude of the parameter.
 We view a higher probability is more evidence that the parameter is of interest.
 This is sometimes called the epistemic or degree-of-belief perspective of probability (de Finetti, 1974; Levy & Mislevy, 2016, p.XX).

-We have provided an approach to local fit assessment that allows for more information to be gained about the relationships in our data.
+In this study, we have provided an approach to local fit assessment that allows for more information to be gained about the relationships in our data.
 Our proposed approach is intuitive and aligns with aims to search for sources of local fit rather than global fit.
 Future work could investigate how this approach could be utilized for parameters included in the model not just the omitted paths.

 References